AsMaNick/Domain-Auto-Finder/README.md

 ## Installation
 1. Download and unzip the latest release from the [releases page](https://github.com/AsMaNick/Domain-Auto-Finder/releases).
-2. Unzipped data should consist of 3 files: executable file (`main.exe`), configuration file (`config.txt`) and example input data (`example.tabbin`).
+2. Unzipped data should consist of 4 files: an executable file (`main.exe`), a configuration file (`config.txt`), and two examples of input data described in chapter 3 of the paper (`example1_BasaltRock.tabbin`, `example2_Y5N14.tabbin`).
-3. Validate your installation by executing the `main.exe` file: it should process the example data file (the whole execution can take several minutes).
+3. Validate your installation by executing the `main.exe` file: it should process the example data file (the whole execution can take about 20 seconds).
 Although this program might also work on other Windows variants, we have only tested it on Windows 10 64-bit (x64).

 ## Process your own dataset
 1. Prepare `.tabbin` file from your experiment using CrysAlis<sup>Pro</sup> software.